 Typically, these games are more or less showcases for younger talent.
 As such, there’s not too much to go off of for handicapping purposes.
 You can certainly bet on the games if you choose to, just know that preseason action is pretty unpredictable.

-For a normal NHL season, each team plays an 82-game schedule that runs on a calendar from October through April.
 The NHL follows a specific scheduling format each season to ensure uniformity across the league.

 Highlights during the regular season include the annual outdoor game, the Winter Classic, and the NHL All-Star Game.
 After the regular season, 16 teams advance to the Stanley Cup Playoffs.